saltta/memorygame/README.md

 ### Color Scheme

-As the face of the page I decided on different shades of green, which is a calm yet warmer color.
+I decided on different shades of green, which is a calm yet warmer color.

 I selected tones that would contrast with each other and make the header and the stats very visible against the background.